Scientific frontiers of agentic AI

 For example, in service of arranging travel plans, my personal agentic AI assistant would know my preferences (both professional and recreational) for flights and airlines, lodging, car rentals, dining, and activities.
 It would know my calendar and thus be able to schedule around other commitments.
 It would know my frequent-flier numbers and hospitality accounts and be able to book and pay for itineraries on my behalf.
 Most importantly, it would not simply automate these tasks but do so intelligently and intuitively, making “obvious” decisions unilaterally and quietly but being sure to check in with me whenever ambiguity or nuance arises (such as whether those theater tickets on a business trip to New York should be charged to my personal or work credit card).

 To AI insiders, the progression from generative to agentic AI is exciting but also natural.
 In just a few years, we have gone from impressive but glorified chatbots with myriad identifiable shortcomings to feature-rich systems exhibiting human-like capabilities not only in language and image generation but in coding, mathematical reasoning, optimization, workflow planning, and many other areas.
 The increased skill set and reliability of core LLMs has naturally caused the industry to move “up the stack”, to a world in which the LLM itself fades into the background and becomes a new kind of intelligent operating system upon which all manner of powerful functionality can be built.
-In the same way that your PC or Mac seamlessly handles myriad details that the vast majority of users don’t (want to) know about — like exactly how and where on your hard drive to store and find files, the networking details of connecting to remote web servers, and other fine-grained operating-system details — agentic systems strive to abstract away the messy and tedious details of many higher-level tasks that, today, we all perform ourselves.
+In the same way that your PC or Mac seamlessly handles many details that the vast majority of users don’t (want to) know about — like exactly how and where on your hard drive to store and find files, the networking details of connecting to remote web servers, and other fine-grained operating-system details — agentic systems strive to abstract away the messy and tedious details of many higher-level tasks that, today, we all perform ourselves.

 But while the overarching vision of agentic AI is already relatively clear, there are some fundamental scientific and technical questions about the technology whose answers — or even proper formulation — are uncertain (but interesting!).
 We’ll explore some of them here.